 “The problems that we are facing at the moment globally, are diverse and challenging in nature, so we need diversity to tackle these” – Professor Clare Elwell, President of LIYSF Part one of the blog series – Reflecting on ...READ MORE >>

-We encourage you to get involved with as many of the optional visits as possible; it will broaden your experience of London and the UK, introduce you to some memorable attractions and allow you to spend time with some new found friends!
-More in formation will be available nearer LIYSF regarding prices and how to buy.
+We encourage you to get involved with as many of the optional visits as possible; it will broaden your experience of London and the UK, introduce you to some memorable attractions and allow you to spend time with some newfound friends!
+Registered students will receive information and the direct link from their profiles to purchase their tickets.

-Above optional visit prices include; entrance tickets, transport with a one day London Travelcard (£12.70 value) and an LIYSF member of staff to accompany the visit.
+Above optional visit prices include; entrance tickets, return transport provided on London Underground trains and a LIYSF member of staff to accompany the visit.
 Private coach used for Stonehenge trip and Oxford or Cambridge day trips.

 Prices DO NOT include travel-card, you must make your own way to the theatre.

 - The Lion King – £58.50

 - Macbeth at the Shakespeare Globe Theatre – £35.00

 - Prom 24 at the Royal Albert Hall – £35.00

 - We Will Rock You – £44.10